-lf God is on your side, why is life littered by unwanted challenges and broken dreams?
-Luke is introducing us to Zechariah and his wife Elizabeth - a godly, devout, faithful couple who obeyed the Jewish rules.
-They were both descended from Aaron so Zechariah was a priest who served in the temple, and any male children would, automatically, have become priests.
-But there was not even one child.
-This was also a personal spiritual problem because, in the Old Testament, fertility was a mark of God's blessing.
-No child, and in some way, God must be displeased.
-So this couple tried as hard as possible to be as good as they could.
+If God is on our side, why is life littered by unwanted challenges and broken dreams?
+Luke introduces Zechariah and his wife Elizabeth as a godly, devout, faithful couple who obeyed the Jewish rules.
+They were both descended from Aaron - Zechariah was a priest who served in the temple and any male children would automatically have become priests.
+But there was no child.
+This was not only a great personal sadness for the couple, but also a significant spiritual problem.
+This was because God’s creation promise included the birth of children (Genesis 1:27-28).
+If there was no child, couples wrongly assumed that God must be displeased and had withheld His blessing.
+So, this couple tried as hard as possible to please God, to make up for their apparent spiritual failure.

-It is easy to see God triumphing over circumstances, when they have been miraculously resolved; or to understand His purpose of painful years in preparation, after His masterpiece is revealed.
-But during the trials, the battering from people outside or the weariness of internal doubts, the future can look like a fog.
-Yet that is where many of us live, spiritually speaking.
-God has not allowed us the luxury of knowing how today's confusion will be resolved, or when the perfect solution will arrive to disarm the fear of impending disaster.
-In the following verses we shall see how God led Zechariah and Elizabeth through a roller-coaster experience to a glorious outcome, rather like Paul's comment in Ephesians 3:20, "Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us."
-That is the way God works.
-So even if you cannot see it, or dare not even imagine it, God is powerfully at work.
+There is no doubt that childlessness is a huge personal grief, and for too many there is no miracle to ease the pain - only the enveloping comfort that God gives (2 Corinthians 1:3-5).
+When God does miraculously intervene, we may understand His purpose of painful years in preparation.
+But during our distress, the unhelpful attitudes of other people and the weariness of internal doubts makes the future look like fog.
+Yet for many of us God has not allowed us the luxury of knowing how today's confusion will be resolved, or when His solution will arrive to disarm the fear of impending disaster.
+In the following verses we shall see how God led Zechariah and Elizabeth through a roller-coaster experience to a glorious outcome, rather like Paul's praise to God in Ephesians 3:20-21, "Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us, to him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
+Amen."
+So even if you cannot see it, or dare not even imagine it, God is powerfully at work behind the scenes.
 His plans are always greater than ours, and His power is more than enough to achieve what He plans.
 Ask God to help you to trust Him in the crisis you face today, or in the lingering sadness that has dulled you for many years.

 © Dr Paul Adams